Vintage, secondhand, pre-loved

 Reduce, Reuse, Recycle

-Currently I send my products in packaging that has been used for other products.
+Currently I ship my products in packaging that has been used for other products.
 For example the cardboard box that my Smol laundry detergent comes in.
-However it does mean the fabric is not protected from the elements as the boxes are not waterproof.
+I also use mailbags that decompose in compost or household waste.
 I wrap the fabric in 100% recycled acid free tissue and then put in a plastic bag.
-Some are reused from other packaging, some are biodegradable bin liners.
-It does mean that when you receive vintage fabric order the packaging will have another brand name written on it.
+It does mean that when you receive vintage fabric order the packaging may have another brand name written on it.
 I’m not worried about this if you’re not.
 I’d rather use resources that are out there.
-Don’t judge me on the brands, not all of the packaging is mine.
-I often get donations from friends and neighbours.
-I’m constantly reviewing my packaging options including using recycled mail bags.
 I found this article from Eco Age useful to explain the problems with plastic that sounds like it is sustainable.
 They recommend the reduce-reuse-recycle ethos.
 All my marketing material is produced on 100% recycled paper (sometimes t-shirt offcuts) using vegetable inks.